This site contains promotional content intended for UK Healthcare Professionals and other relevant decision makers | Not a HCP? Visit our Public Site.

 For adult patients with metastatic castration-resistant prostate cancer (mCRPC)

-Xofigo (+ best standard of care) is the first and only targeted alpha therapy to improve overall survival and slow down the decline of quality of life during on treatment period vs placebo + best standard of care (BSC) in mCRPC patients with symptomatic bone metastases and no known visceral metastases.
+Xofigo (+ best standard of care) is the first targeted alpha therapy to improve overall survival and slow down the decline of quality of life during on treatment period vs placebo + best standard of care (BSC) in mCRPC patients with symptomatic bone metastases and no known visceral metastases.

 - The most frequently observed adverse reactions (≥ 10%) in patients receiving Xofigo were diarrhoea, nausea, vomiting, thrombocytopenia and bone fracture